Haldol Decanoate Solution for injection

 - medicines that prevent adrenaline working, such as guanethidine

-- anticholinergic drugs (used to prevent travel sickness, treat Parkinson's Disease or relieve stomach cramps or spasms)
+- medicines used to prevent travel sickness, treat Parkinson's disease or relieve stomach cramps or spasms (anticholinergics)

-- certain medicines used to treat Parkinson's disease, such as levodopa (L-dopa)
+- medicines used to treat Parkinson's disease, such as levodopa (Levodopa)

 These medicines may be affected by Haldol or may affect how well Haldol works.
 Your doctor or pharmacist can tell you what to do if you are taking any of these medicines.

 Haldol can affect your alertness and ability to drive and operate machinery.

 Do not drive or operate machinery until your doctor says it is safe.